 When thinking about your biggest overheads, bills are probably near the top of your list.
 Finding the best Business Water charges is never easy, so it might be worth looking at a comparison site to see if you are getting the right deals.
 Of course, what you might be paying now might be the cheapest there is, so it might be worth looking at some other larger money drinkers, like your suppliers.

-Financing a business is incredibly hard work, and in the first couple of years, more than ever.
+Control your business finances is incredibly hard work, and in the first couple of years, more than ever.
 This is why you need to think about money-saving alternatives, cutting things out that you absolutely do not need, and budgeting to relatively strict goals to get out of bad spending habits.
-It is a struggle and a long upward climb, but you can get your business back on its feet with enough persistence.
+It is a struggle and a long upward climb, but you can get your business finances back on its feet with enough persistence.
 Of course, this is a lot easier said than done and can be a long and boring road of trial and error to get right.